The Peace of Westphalia

 reason: it allowed the monarch to openly act in the interests of France rather

-the Holy Land.
-Similarly, the Catholic Church urged the formation of Catholic
+expense, marched toward the Holy Land.
+Similarly, the Catholic Church urged the

-support of the Catholic Church, the interests of a realm occasionally coincided
+depended on the support of the Catholic Church, the interests of a realm

 Rulers who possessed